Almarie1/Assignment/README.md

 ## Contact

-If you want to contact me you can reach me at `paul.grobler@unicollege.co.za`.
+If you want to contact me you can reach me at `almariemouton13@gmail.com`.

 ## License